Q: At what age should I have my first colonoscopy?

 Q: When will I receive my biopsy results?

-A: Your doctor’s office will contact you within 1 to 2 weeks with any findings either via phone, U.S. mail or NorthShoreConnect.
+A: Your doctor’s office will contact you within 10 days with any findings either via phone, U.S. mail or NorthShoreConnect.

 Q: When should I have another screening colonoscopy?

-A: Your physician will base the timing of your next colonoscopy on the size, number and type of colon polyps that were removed.
-According to the screening guidelines of the American College of Gastroenterologists, you should undergo screening colonoscopies every 10 years if you have no personal or family history of polyps.
-In the absence of polyps, more frequent colonoscopy may be recommended based on a review of your family history.
+A: Your physician will base the timing of your next colonoscopy on the size, number and type of colon polyps that were removed as well as the adequacy of your preparation.
+According to the screening guidelines of the American College of Gastroenterologists, you should undergo a screening colonoscopy every 10 years if you have no other risk factors.
+In the absence of polyps, family history, inherited syndromes, inflammatory bowel disease, or other risk factors your physician may identify, more frequent colonoscopy may be recommended.

 Q: How are your colonoscopies processed?

 A: The GI Lab follows the highest recommended guidelines for cleaning and reprocessing endoscopes.
-Each endoscope is meticulously pre-cleaned and then placed in an automatic endoscope reprocessor.
+Each endoscope is meticulously pre-cleaned and then placed in an automatic endoscope processor.

 For More Information